-- Students who have failed or withdrawn from any previous courses in which the Program Coordinator and the Office of the Registrar have determined that the student will be successful in their studies.
+- Students who have failed or withdrawn from any previous courses in which the dean/associate dean in consultation with the program co-ordinator and the Office of the Registrar have determined that the student will be successful in their studies.

-Students wishing to transfer to another program in an advanced level or to the same program at a different campus must apply for program transfer through the Office of the Registrar.
+Students wishing to transfer to another program in an advanced level or to the same program at a different campus must apply for program change through the Office of the Registrar.

-When a student is transferred, they must successfully complete the graduation requirements described in the current Program Outline.
-There is a non-refundable fee payable at the time of application for program transfers (except if transferring to the same program, different campus).
-This fee must be submitted to the Office of the Registrar when the application for transfer is made.
-The Program Coordinator and the Office of the Registrar determine the student’s academic eligibility for transfer.
-Poor academic standing may deem a student ineligible for transfer.
+When students are transferred, they must successfully complete the graduation requirements described in the current program outline.
+There is a non-refundable fee payable at the time of application for program transfers (except if transferring to the same program at a different campus or when transferring from the 2 year to 3-year version of the same program).
+This fee must be paid when the application for transfer is submitted to the Office of the Registrar.
+The program co-ordinator and the Office of the Registrar determine the student’s academic eligibility for transfer.
+Poor academic standing or misconduct may deem a student ineligible for transfer.
 Transfer to another program or level is also determined according to available space.
 The Office of the Registrar will inform the student of the decision.

 Before being transferred, the student’s progress will be reviewed.
 This review may include examination of any of the following: